Dashboard Member settings

 • landlord who has been subject to banning orders, convicted of serious offences, or incurred large financial penalties

-Landlords must register themselves, their properties, and any specific information required by future regulations.
-Once registered, their entry will receive an ‘active’ status, and they will be required to keep the entry up to date
+Once registered, your entry will receive an ‘active’ status, and you will be required to keep the entry up to date

 Any records relating to landlord misconduct will be recorded by the local authority and made available to the public.
 Landlords will be able to challenge misinformation through the database.
 Entries relating to serious misconduct will remain on the PRSD for 10 years